bandprotocol/cosmprund/README.md

 The goal of this project is to be able to prune a tendermint data base of blocks and an Cosmos-sdk application DB of all but the last X versions.
 This will allow people to not have to state sync every x days.

 This tool works with a subset of modules.
-While an application may have modules outside the scope of this tool , this tool will prune the default sdk module, and osmosis added module.
+While an application may have modules outside the scope of this tool , this tool will prune the default sdk module, and band added module.

 # Disclaimer